thhdragon/ff5m/docs/FAQ.md

 **Causes**:
 - **Weak Wi-Fi Signal**: The metal plate covering the motor section blocks Wi-Fi signals, causing silent disconnections or failure to connect without warnings.
 - **IP Address Change**: The printer’s IP address may change after installing Forge-X or rebooting, breaking access to Mainsail/Fluidd.
+- **Clear browser cache**: An outdated or corrupted browser cache can prevent Mainsail/Fluidd from loading correctly.
 - **Network Configuration**: The mod may fail to connect to Wi-Fi, especially if not configured for a 2.4GHz network.
 - **Resource Issues**: High memory or CPU usage can prevent Mainsail/Fluidd from loading properly.
 - **Wi-Fi Module Hardware**: Faulty or underperforming Wi-Fi hardware may contribute to connectivity issues.